RIPE-NCC/ripe-atlas-sagan/README.md

       `SslResult.checksum_chain` property.
     * Added support for catching results with an `err` property as an actual error.
+    * Made abuf more robust in dealing with truncation.
 * 0.2.5
     * Fixed a bug in how the `on_error` and `on_malformation` preferences weren't being passed down into the subcomponents of the results.